ahahn2813/Fatou.jl-Tutorial/README.md

 * Demonstrates how computational tools can support pure mathematical research
 * Highlights experience using domain-specific scientific software
 * Shows ability to bridge theory and implementation

+## Materials
+The PDF slides provide a solid foundation in the theory of complex analysis with practice problems.
+The Jupyter Notebook goes follows step by step through each method used and the mathematical explanation.
+Throughout the notebook we generate Julia sets, the Mandelbrot set, orbits, and describe Newton's Method.